Conflicts of Interest Policy

 When identifying conflicts of interest, staff should consider whether Polunin:

 Where a potential conflict is identified, Polunin will seek to organise its business activities in a manner that prevents the crystallisation of the conflict.
-This will include the appropriate segregation of functions and business lines such that a level of independence may be achieved.
-To the extent appropriate to the size and scale of the business, this may involve, inter alia:
+This will include the appropriate segregation of functions and business lines such that a level of independence may be achieved to the extent appropriate to the size and scale of the business.

 However, it is accepted that, despite the implementation of all appropriate controls to prevent the occurrence, the complete avoidance of all conflicts may not be feasible in a commercial environment.